ManyaCoder2804/FaultyCalc/README.md

 A simple JavaScript calculator that intentionally gives wrong answers sometimes.

 ## Features
- Performs basic arithmetic operations.
+ Performs basic arithmetic operations.<br>
- Generates correct results most of the time.
+ Generates correct results most of the time.<br>
  Occasionally changes operators and gives incorrect results to simulate a faulty calculator.

 ## Technologies Used
- HTML
+ HTML <br>
  JavaScript

 ## How It Works
- User enters two numbers and an operator.
+ User enters two numbers and an operator.<br>
- A random number is generated.
+ A random number is generated.<br>
- 90% of the time, the calculator shows the correct result.
+ 90% of the time, the calculator shows the correct result.<br>
  10% of the time, the operator is changed:
-+ -> -
++ changed to -
-* -> +
+* changed to +
-- -> /
+- changed to /
-/ -> **
+/ changed to **

 ## Example